 - Quality first teaching Using the 'graduated approach' (Before considering a child is at SEN support).
 Schools are expected to use their own resources up to the value of £6000 in a FT place to meet the needs of the child.
-See Appendix 1 - Practitioners adapt to the needs of the learners. - Practitioners may provide interventions that are additional to or different from those provided as part of the schools usual differentiated curriculum. - The 'work' is well-matched to the full range of learners' needs demonstrating a range of strategies to support the children's learning.
+See Appendix 1 - Practitioners adapt to the needs of the learners. - Practitioners may provide interventions that are additional to or different from those provided as part of the schools usual differentiated curriculum. - The 'work' is well-matched to the full range of learners' needs demonstrating a range of strategies to support the children's learning. - Advice from outside agencies is incorporated in the teaching.

-- Advice from outside agencies is incorporated in the teaching. - Triggers for interventions are underpinned by evidence about the child, regarding progress and specific difficulties as well as consultations with parents, appropriate SEND personnel or external agencies. - For children accessing Education Health Care Plans individual needs will by met through collaboration between the parents, education, health and care professionals. - Targets are established and reviewed termly on a Individual Education Plan (IEP) - Resources that may be available are stated in the 'Local offer', supporting any other individual need where deemed appropriate - Support and advice from External Agencies is sought through the SENCo/SEN report where deemed appropriate with parental consent. - Parents, SENCO, Class teacher and outside agencies, work collaboratively to decide appropriate interventions. - Targets, incorporating recommended advice, are established and reviewed termly on an IEP - Strategies and advice are followed by practitioners to ensure children have the best possible chance to meet their targets.
+- Triggers for interventions are underpinned by evidence about the child, regarding progress and specific difficulties as well as consultations with parents, appropriate SEND personnel or external agencies. - For children accessing Education Health Care Plans, individual needs will by met through collaboration between the parents, education, health and care professionals. - Targets are established and reviewed termly. - Resources that may be available are stated in the 'Local offer', supporting any other individual need where deemed appropriate - Support and advice from external agencies is sought through the SENDCo/SEN report where deemed appropriate with parental consent. - Parents, SENDCo, class teachers and outside agencies work collaboratively to decide appropriate interventions. - Targets, incorporating recommended advice, are established and reviewed termly. - Strategies and advice are followed by practitioners to ensure children have the best possible chance to meet their targets.